Teaching Values with Aesop's Fables

 Besides providing education in academic subjects, it is also important to teach values, so that the students will become good citizens.
 Teaching values is especially important for younger students.
-This has been seen in the movement toward character-based education that is seen both in parochial schools, as well as public schools.
+This has been seen in the movement toward character-based education that is seen in both parochial schools and in public schools.

 Modern Aesop stories